bucs110fall2023/final-project-phill-matt/README.md

 3. When the game ends, verify who won and if the player was right Expected outcome: The player will be told that they win if they betted correctly, and lose if they did not.

+Other Modules used:
+import tkinter as tk
+from tkinter import messagebox - These two were used in making the end button UI